introduction-to-python-bsuir-2019/PythonHomework/README.md

 Features:
 * The --limit parameter affects the amount of data loaded into the database.
 * Date must be written in the yearmonthday (example - 19991113) format.

+### Saving in files
+Using the "--to_html" and "--to_fb2" parameters, you can save files at a given path.
+The path should be written in the style of UNIX systems (example: ./some/folder).
+File names are formed using the "feed[index].[format]" template (example: feed13.html).
+File indices go sequentially and a new file fills this sequence or is set to the end.
+What does this mean: if, for example, there are files "feed1.html" and "feed3.html", a new file will be created with the name "feed2.html".